TristanCacqueray/pipewire.hs/README.md

 # pw-controller - apply rules to pipewire links

-The goal of pw-controller is to ensure custom links are defined. pw-controller monitors the pipewire state by running `pw-mon` and it issues `pw-link` commands based on such rules:
+The goal of pw-controller is to ensure custom links are present. pw-controller is similar to [WirePlumber][wireplumber] but it uses a simpler configuration which features higher level rules. pw-controller monitors the pipewire state by running `pw-mon` and it issues `pw-link` commands based on such rules:

 ```